lorenz199x/rnts-app/README.md

 export default Utils;
 ```

-7. This is pptional, create d.ts file and add this
+7. This is optional, create d.ts file and add this

 ```bash
 declare module 'lodash/isEmpty';